University of Waterloo

-Ranked “Top Comprehensive Research University” in Canada for eight consecutive years*, the University of Waterloo welcomes around 36,000 students (including 6,500 international students).
+Ranked amongst the leaders within the “Top Comprehensive Research University” in Canada*, the University of Waterloo welcomes around 36,000 students (including 6,500 international students).
 These students may choose their courses in the following fields: applied health, the arts, engineering, the environment, mathematics and sciences.

 Since the first scientific collaborations in 2010 to the institutional relationship today, the partnership between UW and UBx has rapidly grown.
 Our joint actions cover a large range of activities, with a strong focus on collaboration in the following fields: functional materials for energy, nanoscience, health and environment.

 - Since 2009: Over 30 doctoral students completed co-tutelle degrees between UBX and UW within the IDS FunMat program (Erasmus Mundus Joint Doctorate).